haoadoreorange/when-json-met-bigint/README.raw.md

 -   options.errorOnBigIntDecimalOrScientific, boolean, default false

-By default, decimal number or scientific notation cannot be parsed as `BigInt`, aka `BigInt("1.23")` or `BigInt("1e23")` will throw.
+By default, decimal number or scientific notation cannot be parsed using `BigInt`, aka `BigInt("1.23")` or `BigInt("1e23")` will throw.
 This option controls what to do when forcing `BigInt` through schema or `option.alwaysParseAsBigInt` upon such value.

 if not specified, then the `option.alwaysParseAsBigInt` or schema will be ignored for such value and it is parsed as `number`.
 Otherwise it will throw.